Heaumer/utils/README.md

 ## See also fake.c, id.c
 For curiosity, sfake.c contains a syscall hijacking using ptrace for linux x86\_84 (cf. id.c).
-It was a first attempt a fakeroot supporting statically linked binary while being simple:
+It was a first attempt to have a fakeroot supporting statically linked binary while being simple, alternatives
+being:

-* normal fakeroot only use LD\_PRELOAD, thus won't work with statically linked binaries;
+* "standard" fakeroot, only uses LD\_PRELOAD, thus won't work with statically linked binaries;
 * fakeroot-ng uses LD\_PRELOAD and ptrace, but is 5K C++;

 Insecurity of namespaces are definitely not a problem here as we're